6arms1leg/cirqu/README.md

   never overflows, that is, if `pushHead`/`pushTail` is never issued on a full queue
-* API (public function) names automatically adjust to element type via pre-processor macro to enable the use of multiple queues with different sizes within a project without name conflicts
+* API (public function) names automatically adjust to element type via preprocessor macro to enable the use of multiple queues with different sizes within a project without name conflicts

 * Library design